The name Casio might mean different things.

 Smart Scaled Hammer Action

-This is one of Casio’s newest innovations and is used on the PX-S line, which are marketed as slim and compact digital pianos.
+This is one of Casio’s newest innovations and is used on the lower-end models of the PX-S line, which are marketed as slim and compact digital pianos.

 The feel of the keys is divisive.
 Keyboardists trained on unweighted and hammer-action keys will feel right at home without needing to adapt, as the keys manage to retain the Scaled Hammer Action II’s feel overall without sacrificing playability.